You need a permit for particular activities, including filming, furniture in a public place, and skip bins.

 - Filming takes 1 day or less

 - Parking restriction exemptions are not required

-- Filming takes place on local roads only, as per the Melway road hierarchy and street classifications (these are the brown colour roads on the map which you can see on the Melway website.
+- Filming takes place on local roads only, as per the Melway road hierarchy and street classifications.
+These are the brown colour roads on the map which you can see on the Melway website.